We may earn income from links in this post. Please read this Disclosure for details.

 - Perfect for people who love long beach walks.

-- The beautiful ribbon of a swimming pool is very shallow so it’s not the best place if you plan on doing cannonballs.
+- While the ribbon of a swimming pool is very beautiful, it’s quite shallow so it’s not the best place if you plan on doing cannonballs.

-- Although Grand Anse Beach does not have a sargassum seaweed problem, there can sometimes be an accumulation of naturally-occurring seaweed at the edges of the bay.
+- Although Grand Anse Beach does not have a sargassum seaweed problem, there can sometimes be an accumulation of naturally-occurring seagrass at the edges of the bay.